View Profile Page

 Associate Professor, Exercise Science and Physical Education

-Most recently, based on over 20 years of teaching experience, Dr. Gubacs-Collins has changed her focus to understanding the potential negative factors that inhibit teachers from implementing change.
+Most recently, based on over 25 years of teaching experience, Dr. Gubacs-Collins has changed her focus to understanding the potential negative factors that inhibit teachers from implementing change.
 Among such inhibiting factors she hypothesized that limiting beliefs developed through life and work place anxieties may be significant contributors to practitioners' lack of actual performance.
 This research has led Dr. Gubacs-Collins to the study of Meridian Based Therapies such as EFT (Emotional Freedom Techniques) and to Kinesiology Muscle Testing.
-To advance her studies Dr. Gubacs-Collins has received several certificates in the above mentioned areas and is using her knowledge of the past years to develop a research line and course of study in the effectiveness of Meridian Based Therapies and Kinesiology Muscle Testing.
-In addition, Dr. Gubacs-Collins is working with athletes and performers from MSU to reduce and eliminate performance anxiety in athletic competition.
-She, herself, also loves to play sports and many of the sports she teaches she played and/or coached on a competitive level at one time or another.
+To advance her studies Dr. Gubacs-Collins has received several certificates in the above-mentioned areas and is using her knowledge of the past many years to develop a research line and course of study in the effectiveness of Meridian Based Therapies and Kinesiology Muscle Testing.
+In addition, Dr. Gubacs-Collins is working with athletes and performers from MSU to reduce and eliminate performance anxiety in their respective fields.
+She, herself, also loves to perform and play sports and many of the sports she teaches she played and/or coached on a competitive level at one time or another.
 Her latest achievement was to complete a feat of winning the Ridgewood Country Club Golf Championship, with which now she became the champion of all sports offered in this club, a first in the club’s history.
 She developed a blueprint for winning and to help people in all areas of life in MSU to become the “champion” they were meant to be.

 The overall objective of this project is to reduce personal, social but most importantly academic stress and achievement anxiety in Physical Education, Exercise Science and Athletic Training students.
 This will be done through the use of the Emotional Freedom Techniques (EFT, Craig 2010) to apprehend self-limiting beliefs in the process of becoming effective teachers and change agents in the field.